simplifiedcourses/simplifiedcourses.github.io/_posts/2023-02-22-observable-state-in-smart-components.md

 - Handle replaying, ref counting for us.
 - Expose a snapshot of the latest state at any time.

+In the next article, we will update the `ObservableState`:
+- Create `connect()` functionality: Connect observables to our `ObservableState` instance and clean up after them.
+- Create `selectOnly()` functionality: Getting notified only when certain parts of the state change.
+- make the state hot on initialize: Working with connectable observables to make the state hot on initialization.

 We will create the implementation and some complex examples in the next article.
 Stay tuned!
 If you can't wait, just reach out to me and I'll gladly give you my code and some examples.